sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-2/index.md

 tags: [coreos, nginx, containers, immutable infrastructure, homelab, cybersecurity, cloudflare]
 categories: [Web Services, cybersecurity]
 showToc: true
-draft: true
+draft: false
-comments: false
+comments: true
+showCodeCopyButtons: true
 ---

->If you missed part 1, I highly recommend reading through it first to understand the concepts and theory behind the tools we'll be using.
-You can [jump back to part 1 here.][part 1]
+*If you missed part 1, I highly recommend reading through it first to understand the concepts and theory behind the tools we'll be using.
+Jump back to [part 1].*

 ---

-## Before we dive in, let's ask a couple of important questions:
+# Before we dive in, let's ask a couple of important questions:

 - **Why are you doing this?** - Why do you want to host a web service at home?
 - **Who is going to use this service?** - Is this service going to be available for the public or to friends and family?
 Or is this just for you?